nuxt/docs/en/guide/configuration.md

 ### plugins

-This option lets you to define JavaScript plugins to be run before instantiating the root Vue.js Application.
+This option lets you define JavaScript plugins to be run before instantiating the root Vue.js Application.

 [Documentation about `plugins` integration](/api/configuration-plugins)